gutfeeling/pythonbooks_reviews/README.md

 ## Here's how you can leave reviews

 1. Every book has a corresponding issue page on this repo.
 [See an example issue page](https://github.com/gutfeeling/pythonbooks_reviews/issues/80).
-2. When you comment on the issue page, your comment shows up as a trusted review on [pythonbooks.org](http://pythonbooks.org).
+2. When you comment on the issue page, your comment shows up as a review on [pythonbooks.org](http://pythonbooks.org).
 [See an example](http://pythonbooks.org/two-scoops-of-django-best-practices-for-django-18/#review-row).

 ## Guidelines